nextBillyonair/BigSister/README.md

 Rectangles produced then slicing that ROI to interpret Flow derivatives.
 This will allow Is to avoid the motion that is not really moving while also easily tell us where objects are Moving to.
 Now just need to write data to object and create pretty graphs to view in HTML file.
-Also need to talk to Joshan on Bot integration and what not.
+Also need to talk to Joshan on Bot integration and how he wants them to integrate.
 Happy Thanksgiving ;)
 ## Note 10
 Cleaned up the Optical Flow classes.
 Moved around methods in motion detect.
 New